zacnomore/portfolio/blog/building-on-types.md

 // This is the magic.
 For each key [Property in base type], there's a Field of the type of the property in the base type.
-// T[P] accesses the type of P rather that using just P which would give it's key instead export type Form<T> = {
+// T[P] accesses the type of P rather that using just P which would give its key instead export type Form<T> = {
   [P in keyof T]: Field<T[P]>;
 };